 Last year I posted a news article on my Facebook page about an interesting tombstone.
-What makes Kathryn Andrew’s tombstone so unique is that it features her go-to fudge recipe.
+What makes Kathryn Andrew’s stone so unique is that it features her go-to fudge recipe.
 Kay had asked for her recipe to be engraved on her tombstone as a way to share her delicious recipe with others.
 According to Janice, Kay’s daughter, Kay would often share her fudge with friends and family1.

 Kay passed away in 2019, at the age of 97.
 She was laid to rest beside her husband Wade.
 Her now-famous tombstone has been circulating on the internet, with many folks trying out her famous fudge recipe.